Project Description

 Inspection and Identification

-In order to get rid of squirrels inside your attic, you must first identify the problem as squirrels.
+To get rid of squirrels inside your attic, you must first identify the problem as squirrels.
 Squirrels are heard scurrying through your walls in the morning.
-At night they are heard gnawing wood to get further inside.
-Their baseball sized entry holes are found primarily in soffit returns and behind gutters.
-Paper towels may be stuffed in potential entry points in order to evaluate which holes are currently being used.
-Anything larger than a 4″ squared hole are not used by squirrels.
-This is due to the fact that a raccoon can enter this sized hole.
+At night, they are heard gnawing wood to get further inside.
+Their baseball-sized entry holes are found primarily in soffit returns and behind gutters.
+Paper towels may be stuffed in potential entry points to evaluate which holes are currently being used.
+Anything larger than a 4″ squared hole is not used by squirrels.
+This is because a raccoon can enter this sized hole.
 And raccoons, of course, are predators to juvenile squirrels.

 Where Squirrels Enter Homes

-- Squirrels gnaw their way through fascia board behind gutters to access the attic.
-There should be a drip edge underneath the bottom row of shingles leading behind the gutter.
-When drip edge is absent, squirrels gnaw between the plywood and the fascia board.
+• Squirrels gnaw their way through the fascia board behind gutters to access the attic.
+A drip edge should be underneath the bottom row of shingles leading behind the gutter.
+When the drip edge is absent, squirrels gnaw between the plywood and the fascia board.

-- Gable vents are located in attic spaces on the sides opposite the roof.
+• Gable vents are located in attic spaces opposite the roof.
 Roof vents are vents cut through the upper portions of a roof.
-Gable vents allow cool air to enter while roof vents exhaust hot air.
+Gable vents allow cool air to enter, while roof vents exhaust hot air.
 Wildlife busts through deteriorated screens of these vents.
 Attic fans are the same way.

-- Tree squirrels also tight rope walk utility lines.
+• Tree squirrels also tight rope walk on utility lines.
 Plastic tubes on non-electrical service wires may block their pathway.

 Squirrel Sounds